watadani-byte/character-identity-protocol/docs/whitepaper_v1.md

 ### 4.2 Solution: Recovery Framing

-**From “Recreation” to “Recovery”**
+**From "Recreation" to "Recovery"**

-By framing the request as recovery of a lost entity, the operator shifts the AI’s optimization target.
+By framing the request as recovery of a lost entity, the operator shifts the AI's optimization target.

-- “Recreate” → generate something similar → variation is acceptable
+- "Recreate" → generate something similar → variation is acceptable
-- “Recover” → return to a specific prior state → convergence is required
+- "Recover" → return to a specific prior state → convergence is required

 This framing biases the model toward alignment with the provided visual anchor rather than interpreting the prompt freely.